discovercs/discovercs.github.io/index.md

 # Beyond the basic
 - Friend system
-- Explore page visualized with mind maps?
+- Mind Maps
-- Notifications for event opportunities, internship application deadlines
+- Notifications for events and deadlines
 - See other users with same interests
-- Commenting System
+- Reporting System